 Aegrotats are not awarded on compassionate grounds alone.
 You must also have completed sufficient course work (normally at least 30 percent) to a standard where the Head of School can state that you are clearly worthy of a pass.

-Note: The first step is to discuss your options with your Faculty Student and Academic Services Office as an aegrotat application may not be your only option.
+Note: The first step is to discuss your options with your Faculty office as an aegrotat application may not be your only option.

 If the circumstances occur towards the end of the course (at most three weeks before the end of teaching) you must explore the possibility of an extension or other alternative arrangements for any assessment item.
-To discuss your options, visit your Faculty Student and Academic Services Office.
+To discuss your options, visit your Faculty office.

-If you are unwell or have other personal issues on the day of an examination, contact your Faculty Student and Academic Services Office, Student Health, Student Counselling or Disability Services.
+If you are unwell or have other personal issues on the day of an examination, contact your Faculty office, Student Health, Student Counselling or Disability Services.
 They can advise you about alternative facilities (including sitting the examination in a separate room or getting help from a reader/writer if you cannot write) or provide you with an Aegrotat Application form.

-Aegrotat Application forms are available from your Faculty Student and Academic Services Office or from Student Health and Student Counselling.
-There are separate sections to be filled in by you and by your health professional, who then forwards the application to the Faculty Student and Academic Services Office.
+Aegrotat Application forms are available from your Faculty office or from Student Health and Student Counselling.
+There are separate sections to be filled in by you and by your health professional, who then forwards the application to the Faculty office.

-Note: Grades are often published before the outcome of the aegrotat application decision is advised to the Faculty Student and Academic Services Office.
+Note: Grades are often published before the outcome of the aegrotat application decision is advised to the Faculty office.
 If an aegrotat is awarded, your records will be adjusted and you can check this in your academic record which is accessible via the Student Portal.

 If you are applying because you were unable to sit an examination or test, or were impaired during the examination or test, you must see your health professional within 24 hours of the scheduled time.